Cantilever beam are simply supported at one end and free at other end.

 Objective of Cantilever Beam:

-- A beam is a structural element capable of sensing load mainly by resistance against bending.
+- This beam is a structural element that is capable of sensing load mainly by resistance against bending.

-- The bending force was induced in the beam’s material as a result of the external load, own load, span, and external reactions of these loads.
+- The bending force was induced in the beam’s material as a result of the external load, own span load and external reactions of these loads.

 - Internally, the beams experience compressive, tensile and shear stresses as a result of the loads applied to them.

-- We compared cantilever beam stress and natural frequency for different materials with the same I, C and T cross-sectional beams.
+- We compared stress and natural frequency for different materials with the same I, C and T cross-sectional beams.

 - Steel, stainless steel, and cast iron cantilever beams undergo static and modal analysis.